by Paul Wheaton

 Why is Construction Estimating Important?

-Estimating is crucial for a construction project to be successful.
+Accurate estimating is the foundation of project profitability and competitive advantage.
 From creating competitive cost estimates for winning bids on projects to finalizing budgetary closure at the end of construction, estimating plays an integral role.

-According to a survey on construction costs, the average profit portion of builders for a project’s sales price is 11.0%, a relatively slim profit margin.
+According to a survey on construction costs, the average net profit margin for builders is 11.0%, which is relatively slim.
 This means that if cost calculations are incorrect by even a little bit, it could end up cutting into a contractor’s profit.

 Calculating all project costs is also necessary to create a project budget, which acts as the roadmap to profitability.
 Any inaccuracies with estimation can lead to project overruns with potential forced cost-cutting.